HydraMeshnet/developer-portal/hydra.md

 ### Run Testnet Node

 The `testnet` consist of only a single - usually local - server without a real network to connect to.
 (The closest concept is called `regtest` in BTC, hence testnet is named misleadingly in Ark).
-You can use [IoP's testnet server](#Testnet) for testing or you can start your own server as described below.
+You can use [IOP's testnet server](#Testnet) for testing or you can start your own server as described below.

 Testnet currently works out of the box only with Docker.
 CControl integration should also be possible (e.g. by adding some testnet-related configuration files to CControl) but not supported.